-Some people might live with the knowledge of their incurable cancer for a long time.
-This might mean having lots of different treatments to control the cancer, and during this time many women carry on with their day-to-day lives.
+Some people live with the knowledge that the cancer is incurable for a long time.
+This might mean having lots of different treatments to control it, and during this time they carry on with their day-to-day lives, spending time doing things that they love.
+Some people make a conscious choice and decide they no longer want to continue active treatment.
 Some people might become too unwell to continue treatment, or it might not be possible to control the cancer any longer.
-In these cases, your clinical team will focus on making you as comfortable as possible and treating any painful or distressing symptoms.
+In these cases, your medical team will focus on making you as comfortable as possible and treating any painful or distressing symptoms.

 You might find that talking openly and honestly to others about your diagnosis can help you to come to terms with what’s happening.
 This may be with family and friends or you may need a bit more support from a professional support service.

 You might find that the cancer, your treatment and medication have reduced your appetite or changed the way things taste and the foods that you want to eat.
 This is totally normal.
 If you’re experiencing these kinds of side effects, you may want to: